 Rachel Garcia — Pitcher (2017-2019)

 Garcia has been a star in college softball for the past few years.
 She won the Honda award for the best player in softball two consecutive years and then took home the Honda Broderick Cup for the collegiate female athlete of the year last season.
 On top of that, she also won USA Softball Collegiate Player of the Year, and NFCA National Pitcher of the Year.
-Get ready to see Garcia as well in the Olympics this season.
+Even better, there is still more action from Rachel Garcia at UCLA to come.

 Bubba Nickles — Outfield (2017-2019)

 There were a few other outfield options for these three spots, but Nickles can hit for power.
 She led the Bruins last season with 18 home runs, 72 RBIs and a .714 slugging percentage.
-The star will play for the US Olympic team this year.
+The star will also most likely be back for her final year of eligibility.

 Gina Vecchione — Outfield (1980-1982)